-These medicines help lower blood pressure but also may be used to ease symptoms of an enlarged prostate.
+These medicines help lower blood pressure.
+They also may be used to ease symptoms of an enlarged prostate.

 By Mayo Clinic Staff

 Alpha blockers are a type of blood pressure medicine.
-Alpha blockers lower blood pressure by keeping a hormone called norepinephrine from tightening the muscles in the walls of smaller arteries and veins.
-As a result, the blood vessels remain open and relaxed.
+They stop a hormone called norepinephrine from tightening the muscles in the walls of smaller arteries and veins.
+So the blood vessels remain open and relaxed.
 This improves blood flow and lowers blood pressure.

 Examples of alpha blockers used to treat high blood pressure include: